This statement is approved by the Board of Directors on 27th September 2024 and signed by the President of SALA.

 Although it is very difficult to assess the effectiveness of the steps referred to above, relevant indicators include:

-Whilst we are confident that we operate in a relatively low risk business sector and our management and processes minimise the risk of modern slavery or human trafficking occurring, we are committed to further improvements and will continue to review and enhance our approach to addressing human rights risks by taking further steps in Fiscal Year 2023 which may include:
+processes minimise the risk of modern slavery or human trafficking occurring, we are committed to further improvements and will continue to review and enhance our approach to addressing human rights risks by taking further steps in Fiscal Year 2024 which may include:

 As described above, SALA does not own or control other reporting entities.
 No consultation process was required.